Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Tableaux Gelfand-Tsetlin modules

 Hence, the module $V_{\mathcal{C}}(T(L))$ from the example above is not a tableaux module.
 As we showed in the previous section any admissible Gelfand-Tsetlin module is a tableaux module.
-We believe that the converse also holds, namely we have
+We believe that the converse also holds, namely we state the following conjecture.

 \begin{conjecture} If $V$ is a tableaux Gelfand-Tsetlin $\gl_{n}$-module then $V$ is isomorphic to some $V_{\mathcal{C}}(T(L))$ with admissible $\mathcal {C}$. \end{conjecture}